 Pharmacy systematic reviews frequently need to compare multiple drugs simultaneously when head-to-head trials are scarce.
 Network meta-analysis (NMA), also called mixed-treatment comparison, combines direct evidence (Drug A vs. Drug B) with indirect evidence (Drug A vs. placebo and Drug B vs. placebo) to estimate relative effects across an entire drug class.

-The NICE Decision Support Unit technical support documents provide the methodological standard for NMA in pharmaceutical applications.
+The NICE Decision Support Unit technical support documents provide the methodological standard for network meta-analysis in pharmaceutical applications.
 Key considerations include:

 Transitivity assumption: indirect comparisons are only valid if the studies comparing Drug A vs. placebo are similar in patient population, dose, and follow-up to those comparing Drug B vs. placebo.
 Violation of transitivity produces misleading results.